psychemedia/storytelling-notes/john_barleycorn.md

 and inerry Company :

-Arrend unto my Story, which I fear 1s r00 true,
+Attend unto my Story, which I fear is too true,

-It makes my hearr full for! and many doth It ruc-
+It makes my heart full for! and many doth It ruc-

 "Tis of a gallant Noble Squire, winch wany know foll well,